laurasinclair/happyhome/README.md

 # HappyHome

 ## Description
-This is admin dashboard for an apartment rental platform, where the admin can see and manage the apartments shown on the platform.
+HappyHome is an admin dashboard for an apartment rental platform, where the admin can see and manage the apartments shown on the platform.
+Developed with React.js, Bootstrap, and Sass, it offers an intuitive, accessible, and responsive interface.
+Utilizing local storage, it ensures efficient performance, enabling admins to easily manage apartment listings.

 ## Links